Attica Group: History

 June: Attica sells its total participation in Minoan Lines S.A.

 August: Attica proceeded in the assignment of new offices and new responsibilities to its board members.
-On behalf of its subsidiaries Superfast Ferries and Blue Star Ferries, Attica Group donated the amount of Euro 150,000 to the Special Relief Fund for the benefit of the victims of the recent fires in Greece.
+On behalf of its subsidiaries Superfast Ferries and Blue Star Ferries, Attica Group donated the amount of €150,000 to the Special Relief Fund for the benefit of the victims of the recent fires in Greece.

 September: Attica Group announces the purchase of two RoPax ships, built in 1998 and 1999.

-Attica Group, pursuant to the Law 3556/2007, the Decision 1/434/03.07.2007 and the Circular nr.
-33 of the Hellenic Capital Market Commission, announced that Marfin Investment Group Holdings S.A., which is closely associated to the vice-chairman of the Board of Directors Mr. Andreas Vgenopoulos, bought shares of the company as follows:
+Attica Group, pursuant to Law 3556/2007, Decision 1/434/03.07.2007 and Circular nr.
+33 of the Hellenic Capital Market Commission, announced that Marfin Investment Group Holdings S.A., which is closely associated to the vice-chairman of the Board of Directors Andreas Vgenopoulos, bought shares of the company as follows: